mas-bandwidth/netcode/STANDARD.md

 * _connection payload packet_
 * _connection disconnect packet_

-The server buffers _connection payload packets_ received from connected clients client so their payloads can be delivered to the server application.
+The server buffers _connection payload packets_ received from connected clients client so their payload data can be delivered to the server application as netcode.io packets.

 The server application may also send _connection payload packets_ to connected clients.